Unito's activity stream provides a clearer picture of what's going on with your flows, change by change. Here's how it works.

 Sometimes, a string of failed activities means there's high traffic in your tool, meaning it'll just take a bit longer for changes to sync.
 Or maybe the tool itself is experiencing issues, and you can take the opportunity to check that tool's status page for outages.

 Either way, the failed status is typically temporary.
 In most cases, Unito will keep trying until the change goes through.
-But if that doesn't happen, you can grab the activity ID for a failed activity at the far left of the activity stream.
-Share this with our product specialists, and we'll figure out the problem with you.
+But if that doesn't happen, you can copy the activity ID for a failed activity at the far left of the activity stream and share it with our product specialists.

 Confirming that your flow is actively syncing changes